acrive82/vanillajava/README.md

 ==================================
 Put something important here

-Gradle 2.0 is used
+Gradle 2.0 is used and Java 1.7
-Java 1.7

 1. Clone this repo